PMunch/futhark/README.md

 then reads this file and applies any overrides to types and names before it generates all the Nim definitions.

+## Basic usage
+The three main things you need to know to use Futhark is `sysPath`, `path`, and normal imports (the `"stb_image.h"` part in the above example).
+- `sysPath` denotes system paths, these will be passed to Øpir to make sure Clang knows where to find all the definitions.
+- `path` denotes library paths, these will also be passed to Øpir, but anything found in these paths which is used by the files you have in your project will be wrapped by Futhark.
+- Files listed in quotes in the importc are equivalent to `#include "file.h"` in C. Futhark will generate all definitions in these files, and if `file.h` imports more files found in any of the paths passed in by `path` these files will also be imported.

+Note: The difference between `sysPath` and `path` is simply about how Futhark handles the file. `sysPath` are paths which are fed to Øpir and Clang in order to make Clang able to read all the types. `path` are the paths Futhark takes into account when generating definitions.
+This difference exists to make sure Futhark doesn't import all kinds of low-level system stuff which is already available in Nim.
+A subpath of `sysPath` can be passed in with `path` without trouble.
+So `sysPath "/usr/include"` followed by `path "/usr/include/X11"` is fine and Futhark will only generate code for the explicitly mentioned files, and any files it requires from `/usr/include/X11`.

 ## Hard names and overrides
 Nim, unlike C, is case and underscore insensitive and doesn't allow you to have identifiers starting with `_` or `__`, or identifiers that have more than one